takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 photometric: boolean = true
 ```

-Whether to store illuminance instead of irradiance in render buffers.
+Whether to store luminance instead of radiance in render buffers.

 ## Sky